Open Accessibility Menu

 We are happy to work closely with your hometown doctors (especially your GYN oncologists) and treatment team.

-Patients who come to us from a distance may stay at the Hope Lodge or at other nearby accommodations -- our staff can help with this.
+Patients who come to us from a distance may stay at the Hope Lodge or at other nearby accommodations that our staff can assist with.

 While we may not be around the corner, we know that HDR is a critical part of curative therapy for cervical cancer and other gynecologic malignancies.
 We feel that our high-volume team can help you achieve your best chance of cure.

-Our physicians carefully assess your tumor and co-ordinates with your gynecologic oncologist.
+Our physicians carefully assess your tumor and coordinate with your gynecologic oncologist.
 We create a custom, personalized plan to treat your cancer.

 Brachytherapy is radiation therapy that is delivered inside or just adjuvant to the tumor.
 This way, we treat the tumor from the inside out, which allows a high dose to the tumor but very little dose to surrounding healthy tissues.